 Lima is a year round destination.
 Summer (December to March) is the best time to enjoy the outdoors or one of Lima’s famous sunsets.
 It’s also an ideal season if you wish to travel further down the coast to Ica and Paracas.
 Winter (June to September) is overcast and humid, but this doesn’t interfere with visits to the city’s top historical and cultural attractions.

 Like in any big city, you should take standard precautions to stay safe while exploring Lima.
 Some areas of Lima city are safer than others, but the most highly touristed areas are fairly safe, especially in daylight hours.
 In the evening hours, stick to well-lit major streets for extra safety.

 According to UNData, the population of Lima in 2007 was 8.473 million, almost 30% of the total population of Peru.
 The INEI (Peru’s National Statistics Institute) the population of Lima in 2015 is estimated to be 9.752 million.

 The Lima airport is located in the province of Callao.

-to/from historic city center: 12 km (20-25 minutes)
+- to/from historic city center: 7.5 mi /12 km

-to/from Miraflores: 19 km (30-40 minutes)
+- to/from Miraflores: 12 mi / 19 km

-to/from Barranco: 22 km (40-45 minutes)
+- to/from Barranco: 14 mi/ 22 km

-*Drive times may vary depending on traffic conditions.
+*Drive times vary on traffic conditions.

-If you are traveling with Peru For Less, one of our representatives will be waiting for you here. look for the person holding a sign with your name on it.
+Pick up any luggage at baggage claim and continue through a final luggage check at customs.
+If you are traveling with Peru for Less, one of our representatives will be waiting for you here.
+Look for the person holding a sign with your name on it.